caiks/TBOT03/README.md

 ```
 The `location`-configuration deviation is now very small, but that is obviously because the mean *slice size* is now only between one and two *events*.
 That suggests that the *models* of the different *levels* are rather orthogonal - so much so, in fact, that crossing gives us little benefit.
 In other words, crossing the *levels* causes the map of *slice* to configuration to be far too over-fitted.

+#### Effective modes 13

+We have attempted to reduce configuration deviation in order to map the turtlebot's *model* close enough to the physical location to allow it to reliablly navigate it's environment.
+However, at this point it is clear that the various efforts to do this result in only marginal gains, presumably because the largest *alignments* in the *substrate* sensors to not capture the information that we are interested in.
+Instead of focussing on our interests, we turn now to focus on the turtlebot's interests.
+That is, we will program the turtlebot to actively seek for the highest potential *alignments* and thereby find the most *likely model* that can be yielded from the sensors given the environment.
+To prove that this is the case, we will wish to demonstrate that the active search produces a larger *model* per *history size* then a random search by comparing the two modes.